MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 > [!IMPORTANT]
 > On large source tables, the backfill option may take a long time to complete.
 If this process transiently fails while running, it will not be automatically retried.
 You must then re-execute the create command.
 For more information, see [backfill a materialized view](#backfill-a-materialized-view).

+## Permissions

-The create operation requires [Database Admin](../access-control/role-based-authorization.md) permissions.
-The creator of the materialized view becomes the Admin of it.
+This command requires you to have [database admin or materialized view admin](../access-control/role-based-authorization.md) permissions.
+The creator of the materialized view becomes the admin of it.

 ## Syntax